MockbaTheBorg/RunCPM/readme.md

 * **CCP-Z80** - Is the Z80CCP CCP modification, also from RLC and others.<br>

 These CCPs are provided with their source code on the A.ZIP package, and can be natively rebuilt if needed.<br>
+SUBMIT (.SUB) files are provided to allow for rebuilding the CCPs and some of the RunCPM utilities.<br>
 Other CCPs may be adapted to work, and if succeeding, please share it so we can add it to here.

 The disk A.ZIP contains a basic initial CP/M environment, with the source code for the CCPs and also the **EXIT** program, which ends RunCPM execution.<br>